thepaperpilot/thepaperpilot.github.io/site/garden/fedi-v2/index.md

 The signature of the message acts as the de facto ID of that message, for replying purposes.
 Edits and reactions would be handled by "replying" to a message with a metadata flag indicating what the message actually represents.
 Edit messages should typically be ignored if they're not from the same author as the original message.
 We should assume some servers will always make an edit history fully public.
 Reactions should just be replies without any actual body, and a tag for what the reaction is - either binary image data or a code representing an emoji, like "+1" or "laughing".
 Upvotes and downvotes could be implemented via reactions.

+Edit replies could be sent by people other than the original poster as well.
+Perhaps some clients would trust edits from a list of identities, but the original poster could also reply to an edit message with an "accepted" message as a form of officially accepting/endorsing that edit suggestion.
+Clients could also potentially include a list of "proposed edits" that haven't been accepted.

 Groups/communities could also be specially flagged messages, effectively allowing for subreddit-style content.
 Posting to the community is just replying to the message.
 Subscribing to that community is just subscribing to that message.
 The original message creator can send edits to update stuff like the description of the community.
 Perhaps they can also send a message detailing other identities to trust for editing or moderating the community.

 A bot could fairly easily be setup to make [IndieWeb](/garden/the-small-web/index.md) posts and web mentions use this protocol.
 Indeed, this protocol is very POSSE-friendly because you could have your original content on the website, and the messages can be spread across the network while allowing clients to verify it was untampered with and definitely came from that website.
 I plan on writing a proposal for IndieWeb posts to include [The IndieWeb/Signature Blocks](/garden/the-indieweb/signature-blocks/index.md) to enable this.
 Within this framework, Fedi v2 would not just be a other social media silo.
 It would be the source of truth, fully controlled by the author.
 Even if the author cross posts to other social media (silos), we'd effectively still be the original copy.